 The 1920 US Federal Census shows Martha, just under 2 years old, living with her parents, Joe and Mary (Deubel) LeSaint, at 5128 Blaesi St. In Madisonville, Cincinnati, Ohio.
 In early 2021, in an email discussion, her son Jim Riehle provided this description of the house, floor plan and property as he remembered it from the early 1950s.
-GoogleMaps provided the photo.
+Comments at the bottom of the page provide additional color, including highlights of a recent phone discussion with Martha.

 I have a near perfect (and wonderful, a miracle) memory of that house.
 Cathi [cousin Cathi Burkhardt] lived there until I was almost 9.
 We celebrated my best Xmas eves at that house.
 Within a few blocks were 6 other members of my class at St Anthony so I used to bike over there a lot and play for the day.
 On more than one Saturday afternoon we’d be playing out in the street and Aunt Mary (after she got her licence and the Packard) would come bounding down those steps and announce that we were going to Dairy Queen for a malt.